-If a study has poor response rates at follow-up, or sufficiently differential response rates among individuals in the intervention and comparison clusters, the observed impact would not credibly estimate the effect of the intervention on clusters.
+If a study has poor response rates at follow-up or sufficiently differential response rates among individuals in the intervention and comparison clusters, then the observed impact would not credibly estimate the effect of the intervention on clusters.
 Therefore, the WWC assesses the degree to which the individuals within clusters included in the analytic sample are representative of all individuals present in the clusters at follow-up.

-The WWC will assess representativeness using the attrition boundaries specified in the applicable review protocol and displayed in Figure II.2 and Table II.1 and, like the calculation for individual non-response, only individuals in non-attriting clusters are counted.
-The numerator for this attrition calculation will be the number of individuals present in non-attriting clusters at follow-up (i.e., at the approximate time when outcomes were measured) who do not contribute to the impact estimate (i.e., those present, but not included in the analytic sample).
-The denominator for the attrition calculation will be the total number of individuals in non-attriting clusters at follow-up.
-Unlike the measurement of individual-level non-response in Step 3, the reference sample in the denominator for measuring representativeness is always taken at follow-up.
-However, the timing of the reference sample count need not be precisely aligned with the measurement of outcomes.
+The WWC assumes that findings based on administrative data satisfy the representativeness requirement unless review team leadership concludes that relevant individuals are excluded in a nonrandom way from those data.
+In all other cases, the WWC will assess representativeness using the attrition boundaries specified in the applicable review protocol and displayed in figure II.2 and table II.1.
+Like the calculation for individual nonresponse, only individuals in nonattriting clusters are counted.
+The numerator for this attrition calculation will be the number of individuals present in nonattriting clusters at follow-up-that is, at the approximate time when outcomes were measured-who do not contribute to the analytic sample.
+The denominator for the attrition calculation will be the total number of individuals in nonattriting clusters at follow-up.
+Unlike the measurement of individual-level nonresponse in step 3, the reference sample in the denominator for measuring representativeness is always taken at follow-up.
+However, the timing of the reference sample count needs not be precisely aligned with the measurement of outcomes.
 For example, in a school-level assignment study that measured outcomes at the end of the school year, the reference sample might be the administrative school enrollment count taken at some point during the school year.

 For studies that analyze outcomes aggregated to the cluster level, the individuals present in the analytic sample consist of those who contribute data to the outcome measure.
-The representativeness requirement is assessed using counts of individuals pooled across all clusters in the intervention or comparison group (not for each cluster individually).
+The representativeness requirement is assessed using counts of individuals pooled across all clusters in the intervention or comparison group, not for each cluster individually.